Most respondents rank the facilities as above average.

 How did you prepare for the interview?

-Applicants were overwhelmingly impressed by the welcoming atmosphere and the supportive people in the program.
-They also appreciated the excellent resources available and the modern facilities, as well as the strong connection they felt with the professors.
+Applicants were overwhelmingly impressed by the welcoming environment and supportive people within the program.
+They also highlighted the excellent resources, modern facilities, and strong connection with professors as major positives that stood out to them.

-Applicants commonly expressed concerns about the lengthy interview process involving multiple faculty members and grad students, leading to a long day.
-Additionally, some applicants were not entirely convinced about the location of Morgantown, although they found it acceptable.
+Applicants commonly expressed concerns about the extensive interview process involving multiple faculty members and graduate students, leading to a long and potentially exhausting day.
+Additionally, some applicants were not completely convinced about the location of Morgantown, indicating a need for further information or reassurance about the area.